A local amusement park is seeing its last days

 We always want to understand why it’s there

-Why was the theme Anne of Green Gables?
+Why was Anne of Green Gables chosen for the theme of the park?
 It is said because the wife of the park owner liked the novel.
 When initially learning that, I remembered the story behind the development of SONY WALKMAN.
 Just before deciding the final specification, the product development team proposed to add a recording function.
 The director in charge of WALKMAN turned down the proposition, saying such a modification would obscure the product concept and mislead the market.

 Concept rather than function